Mission Trail Today - The California Missions

 Personal Observations

 I have a very fuzzy memory of seeing the Mission San José Convento many years ago.
 On December 26, 2003, my wife and I visited San José for my first official visit.
 It was decorated for Christmas.
-Mission San Jose is lcated in the city of Fremont, some distance north of the City of San Jose.
+We visited again in 2010 at which time Mass was held in a new church to the side and the Mission church was closed.
+Mission San José is lcated in the city of Fremont, some distance north of the City of San Jose.
 The address is 43300 Mission Boulevard; Fremont, California.

 Mission Art & Photo-Art